Lang Park: Origins

 The site of Lang Park was originally the North Brisbane Cemetery, and until 1875 was Brisbane's primary cemetery.
 By 1911, the area was heavily populated, so the Paddington Cemeteries Act (1911) was introduced, and the site was redeveloped as a recreational site.
 In 1914, it was fenced off and named Lang Park after John Dunmore Lang.
+It was used as a parade ground during World War I.